 - sourceData: if

-sourceDataModeis 'label', this value will be put in each cell.
+sourceDataModeis 'constant', this value will be put in each cell.
 If lister is populated with dictionaries, this value is the key where data for this column is found.
 If lister is populated with objects, this value is the name of an object's member.
 If lister is populated with lists, this is the index in the list.
 In the case of lists, the index is optional, and the list's order will be used if

 sourceDatais left blank.